kuwarp/kuwarp/README.md

   </p>

 <p>
- I'm currenty pursuing Master of Computer Apllications at Bundelkhand University <b>Jhansi<b>.
+ I'm recently completed my Master of Computer Apllications from Bundelkhand University <b>Jhansi<b>.
 I mostly work on designing and developing features and enhancements with Node.js and native technologies for our client's products, creating fully automated CI/CD workflows using github actions, jenkins and building scalable servers, infrastructure using cloud-native technologies such as AWS and Datadase Servers using MySql,NoSql.
 </p>